ValidatorOf

 Swift

-public static func combine<Value, Error>(_ validators: [ValidatorOf<Value, Error>]) -> ValidatorOf<Value, Error>
+public static func combine<Value, Error>(_ validators: [ValidatorOf<Value, Error>]) -> ValidatorOf<Value, Error>Parameters

 A new composite validator.